Conserving T-matrix theory of superconductivity: Diagrammatic T-matrix approaches and problems

-The GF and the KM approximation are compared in a diagrammatic representation in Fig.~\ref{fig1}.
-Both approximations are based on the two-particle T-matrix in the ladder approximation.
-As one can see, the KM approximation is nothing more but a simplified version of the GF approximation neglecting the exchange and possessing a bare line in the closed loop of selfenergy.
-Nevertheless, these two approximations are very different with very disjunct fields of applications.
+The GF and the KM approximations are compared in diagrammatic representation in \figref{TmatrixGFKM}.
+Both are based on the many-body T-matrix in the ladder approximation.
+As one can see, the KM approximation is nothing more than a simplified version of the GF approximation, neglecting an exchange and possessing only a bare line in the closed loop of self-energy, and in fact the exchange channel contributes only if the particles have parallel spins.
+Nevertheless, these two approximations are quite different with disjunct fields of application.

-The GF approximation is used in nuclear physics for both equilibrium \cite{KM93,Bo99,Bo02} and non-equilibrium \cite{bm90,LSM97} problems, in the theory of moderately dense gases \cite{B69} and liquid $^3$He \cite{GBS76}, and in studies of electron-electron correlations in molecules and solids \cite{NIO06,Toulouse70,GKSB99,MPSSBR95,YSS07}.
-The KM approximation was never adopted to these problems by many reasons.
-The most important is that the conservation laws are guaranteed only if the T-matrix is symmetric with respect to the interchange of the upper and lower line \cite{BK61}.
-The non-symmetry of the KM approximation is viewed as unjustified and unacceptable.
+The GF approximation is used in Nuclear Physics for both equilibrium \cite{KM93,Bo99,Bo02} and non-equilibrium \cite{bm90,LSM97} problems, in the theory of moderately dense gases \cite{B69} and liquid \mbox{He-III} \cite{GBS76}, and in studies of electron-electron correlations in molecules and solids \cite{NIO06,Toulouse70,GKSB99,MPSSBR95,YSS07}.
+There exist several reasons why the KM approximation was never adapted to these problems.
+The most important one is that the conservation laws are guaranteed only if the T-matrix is symmetric with respect to the interchange of the upper and the lower line of the intermediate propagators \cite{BK61}; thus the lack of symmetry in the KM approximation is viewed as unjustified and unacceptable.

-The KM approximation is used exclusively in the theory of superconductivity \cite{MBL99,HCCL07,JML97,MJL99,CL08,CKL00,HCCL07b,CCHL07,HCCL08,CHCL08}.
-It describes the superconducting gap on the level of the mean-field theory and covers the lowest order fluctuations.
+The KM approximation is used exclusively in the theory of superconductivity\cite{MBL99,HCCL07,JML97,MJL99,CL08,CKL00,HCCL07b,CCHL07,HCCL08,CHCL08}.
+It describes the superconducting gap on the level of mean-field theory and covers the lowest-order fluctuations.
 The GF approximation cannot be employed for superconductors in spite of its superiority in other fields.
-Although it becomes unstable at the critical temperature \cite{BSI75} and the T-matrix diverges there, the GF selfenergy constructed from the T-matrix fails to describe the superconducting gap \cite{Wild60}.
+Although it becomes unstable at the critical temperature \cite{BSI75} and the T-matrix diverges there, the GF self-energy constructed from the T-matrix fails to describe the superconducting gap \cite{Wild60,KM61}.
+This is the general problem of self-consistent theories discussed in the previous subsection.